Introduction to Wildcards in PostgreSQL

 Which starts matching patterns from the right side.

-There are no matching rows in the below query, so that it will return an empty set.
+The below query has no matching rows, so it will return an empty set.

 testing=# select emp_id, emp_name, emp_address, emp_salary from employee where emp_address like '%un'